ocp4opsandsecurity/tekton/README.md

 # OpenShift Pipelines

-OpenShift Pipelines is a Kubernetes-style CI/CD solution based on Tekton.
-OpenShift Pipelines is designed to run each step of the CI/CD pipeline in its own container providing scalable cloud-native CI/CD pipelines.
+OpenShift Pipelines is a CI/CD solution based on Tekton.
 By leveraging in OpenShift, pipelines are an automated process that drives software through a path of building, testing, and deploying code.

 In this article we will be performing the following tasks:
 - Create custom tasks.
-- Create custom pipelines.
+- Create a custom pipeline.
 - Create storage volumes.
 - Execute PipelineRuns.